2020 Award Information

 Only one application per investigator will be accepted for review.
 Each applicant is required to identify a research mentor with whom to discuss and review the application before submission.
 Resubmission of previously unfunded NIA proposals is acceptable, and those applicants should include an additional page in their proposal in which to address previous reviewer comments.

-Each recipient of the 2019 NIA will also receive a $1,000 travel award from AACP to present the investigator's research findings at the AACP Annual Meeting to be held July 18-22, 2020 at the Long Beach Convention and Entertainment Center in Long Beach, California.
+Each recipient of the 2020 NIA will also receive a $1,000 travel award from AACP to present the investigator's research findings at the AACP Annual Meeting to be held July 17-21, 2021 in Toronto, Canada.